 A Leader in Air Analysis for Over 3 Decades

-After three decades as a leader in the air quality measurement field, YORK continues significant investment in equipment and instrumentation to measure volatile organics from soil vapors, vapor intrusion, indoor air, and landfill gas.
+After three decades as a leader in the air quality measurement field, York Analytical continues significant investments in equipment and instrumentation to measure volatile organics from soil vapors, vapor intrusion, indoor air, and landfill gas.

-Since the late 1990s, YORK has been and continues to provide VOC analysis by EPA Compendium Method TO-15 for numerous public and private clients.
+Since the late 1990s, York Analytical Laboratories has been and continues to provide VOC analysis by EPA Compendium Method TO-15 for numerous public and private clients.

 Air Sampling Services

-During the late 1980s through the mid-1990s, YORK was involved in analyzing thousands of ambient air samples in urban environments for VOCs using EPA compendium methods TO-14 and TO-14A.
-The YORK mobile air quality laboratory trucks traveled all over the country.
+During the late 1980s through the mid-1990s, York Analytical was involved in analyzing thousands of ambient air samples in urban environments for VOCs using EPA compendium methods TO-14 and TO-14A.
+The York Analytical Laboratories mobile air quality laboratory trucks traveled all over the country.

 Importance of Air Analysis